Authentication Service

 Session Management with Redis

-The Auth Service uses Redis to store temporary session data during the authentication process:
+The Auth Service uses Redis to store temporary session data during the authentication process:- Sessions are identified by a unique UUID token

 - The x-session-token header is used to track the session across requests